 P(red) x P(red) = `frac(3)(12)` x `frac(3)(12)` = `frac(9)(144)` = `frac(1)(16)`

-2. The experiment is repeated with the same bag.
-In this instance, the balls are not replaced.
+A bag contains 12 balls.
+3 are red and 9 are blue.
+A ball is drawn at random, and NOT replaced in the bag.
 By drawing a probability tree, or otherwise, show that the probability of drawing two consecutive balls of the same colour is `frac(21)(33)`.

-Answer: Probability of two reds or two blues (note balls are not replaced):
+Answer: Probability of two reds or two blues:

 (P(red1) x P(red)2) + (P(blue)1 x P(blue)2)